JRRS1982/Config/README.md

 # Config

-A collection of common config files.
+A collection of config files which can be imported into your project from the npm repository `@jrrs1982/config`

+Importing a config file from here and using it in your application:

+- Reduces duplication (of config files between applications)
+- Assists you in applying a consistent set of rules between applications (where possible)
+- Assists you in applying best practice in your application (if the these files are kept up to date)

+---

-## Publish a new version of this to NPM
+## How to publish a new version of this to NPM

 Test what you are about to change with the `make publish-dry-run`